 Agricultural productivity has stagnated in much of sub-Saharan Africa, while many other regions of the world have seen dramatic productivity improvements in recent decades.
 New agricultural technologies, such as high-yielding crop varieties, offer the promise of improving productivity and hence the welfare of farmers.
 But adoption of these technologies has often been low in countries where dissemination programs have been conducted.
 First adopters of new technologies play an important role in the spread of technology as they take on the burden of experimentation—testing whether and how a new variety works in local conditions.
 This is particularly important in much of sub-Saharan Africa where a multiplicity of micro climates within a small area means that experimentation is essential for farmers to learn which crop varieties are best for their particular land.
 There is also concern that early subsidization to increase adoption of new technologies will lead to expectation of continued subsidies, depressing demand at market prices.

-- T1: Farming households offered ROK-16 variety at 0 percent subsidy (market price).
+T1: Farming households offered NERICA-3 variety at 0 percent subsidy (market price)

-- T2: Farming households offered ROK-16 variety at 50 percent subsidy.
+T2: Farming household offered NERICA-3 variety at 50 percent subsidy.

-The pricing scheme aims to test the hypothesis that a one-time subsidy can reduce the adoption cost for early-adopters and have a long-lasting effect both on the beneficiary and their neighbors.
-The training scheme aims to reduce the cost of learning by providing information on how well the seed works in the community (through a demonstration plot) and on how to cope with some of new features of the rice.
-Both ROK-16 and NERICA are included because there is little information on the relative productivity of each variety of seed in upland conditions.
+The pricing scheme aims to test the hypothesis that a one-time subsidy can reduce the adoption cost for early-adopters and have a long-lasting effect on both the beneficiary and their neighbors.
+The training scheme aims to reduce the cost of learning by providing information on how well the seed works in the community (through a demonstration plot) and on how to cope with some of the features specific to the new variety of rice.